Riftriot/surfonxy/example/README.md

 Move them in this `example` directory.
 On WSL2, you just drag the created certificates into the `example` folder.

 You're now ready !
-You can run `bun dev` and go to <https://surfonxy.dev> to see the test server running.
+You can run `bun index.ts` and go to <https://surfonxy.dev> to see the test server running.

 ### `EADDRINUSE`